paytabscom/react-native-paytabs-library/README.md

 </resources>
 ````

-- Override strings:
+- **Localization**:
-To override string you can find the keys with the default values here
+To override your strings you can find the keys with the default values here
 [English][english], [Arabic][arabic].

 ## Demo application